 The Australian Building Codes Board website contains information about product certification and the reporting of non-conforming building products.

-Information including recent developments in regards to non-conforming building products is on the Building Commission website.
+Information including recent developments in regards to non-conforming building products is on the DMIRS website.